mindorii/kws/README.md

 [[Arxiv]](https://arxiv.org/abs/1611.09405)

 ## Requirements
-This code has been run on Ubuntu 14.04 with Python 2.7.
+This code has been run on Ubuntu 14.04 with Python 2.7 and Tensorflow 1.4.0.

 We also require Boost Python.
 The build process will attempt to build the Ubuntu package `libsamplerate-dev`.
 For this you may need root access or you